jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/FAQ/FAQ.md

 **Q: How is the IO performance of JD Cloud Disk?
 How to select?**

-A: JD Cloud Disk consists of SSD Cloud Disk and Premium Hdd Cloud Disk: the SSD Cloud Disk provides a maximum of 20000 random read-write IOPS and higher I/O performance and applies to application scenarios where high capacity and core and key business are required; the Premium Hdd Cloud Disk provides a maximum of 500 read-write IOPS and applies to application scenario where the data will not be frequently accessed or low I/O capacity is required.
+A: JD Cloud Disk Service provides the three types, general type SSD cloud disk, performance type SSD cloud disk and capacity type HDD cloud disk.
+The general type SSD cloud disk provides a maximum 15,000 random read-write IOPS, higher I/O performance, applicable to boot volumes, small databases, large-scale development tests, web servers, and other business scenarios that require random read-write; performance type SSD cloud disk provides a maximum of 32,000 random read-write IOPS, higher I/O performance, applicable to the application scenarios that have high load and core key business; capacity type SSD cloud disk provides a maximum of 500 random read-write IOPS, applicable to the application scenarios where data is not often accessed or having lower I/O load.

 **Q: How to attach a Cloud Disk Service to a Virtual Machines?**